-American curriculum American High School Diploma/AP; ages 3-18; co-ed; day; independent; privately owned; 800 pupils
+American Elementary & Middle School Curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 students

 International school, originally set up for embassy families but now with students from 40 different nationalities.
 Located in West Amman on a nine acre campus.
 Accredited by the Middle States Association (MSA).